TiBeN/15khz-arcade-pkg/README.md

 -   **DISPLAY=:$DISPLAY.1**: This tells Xorg to execute the program on the Screen1 (CRT Screen).

-The `gm-15khz` bash launcher provided when installing the assets using the Makefile is basically a wrapper of GroovyMame which sets theses environment variables.
+The `15khz-zaphod-mame` bash launcher provided when installing the assets using the Makefile is basically a wrapper of GroovyMame which sets theses environment variables.

+The `15khz-mame` bash launcher provided is an even simpler wrapper for use with others xorg layouts.

 To know more about Mame usage, refer to the [documentation](https://github.com/mamedev/mame/blob/master/docs/config.txt).